-The copper I use is "ETP" copper, or "Electrolytic Tough Pitch", but often people who machine it call it "Electrolytic Tough Bitch".
+The copper I use is "ETP" copper, or "Electrolytic Tough Pitch".

 The first time I tried it, it took many hours, using carbide inserts.
 I had to use oil, and it was a disagreeable job.
 Traces of the cutting oil interfered with bonding later in manufacture.